avasdao/causes-cash/docs/campaigns/DRIPP.md

 > __TL;DR__ Every cause gets its own token; allowing contributors to manage their individual contributions and vote on __how much__ gets distributed and __how often__ it gets distributed.

-Decentralized Radical Investment Performance Pool (DRIPP), is a NEW system based on DAICO, the proposal originally made by Vitalik Buterin and Jason Teusch.
-DAICO's have NOT been used widely by the community, however, the principles do make a lot of sense for our purposes here.
+__Decentralized Radical Investment Performance Pool (DRIPP),__ is a NEW system based on DAICO.
+The proposal was originally made by Vitalik Buterin and Jason Teusch.
+DAICO's have NOT been used widely by the crypto community.
+However, the principles do make a lot of sense for our purposes here.

+### How does it work?

-> TL;DR—Contributors/investors collectively vote to maintain control over the "rate" of dispersement of funds held within the pool.
-At ANY point, contributors are free to withdraw ANY portion of their own contributions/investments (forfeiting their proportional voting rights).
+Sponsors will contribute to a funding pool _(specific to a single cause);_ and collectively __VOTE__ to maintain control over the __rate of dispersement__ of funds held within the pool.
+At __ANY__ point during the campaign, contributors are free to withdraw __ANY__ portion of their own contributions/investments _(forfeiting their proportional voting rights)._

-...

-> Please Note: In the context of Causes.cash, there will be NO (ZERO) expected return on investment (ROI); other than the growth of the BCH community, as a result of the growth in active community services.